-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
+A crypto exchange must provide reviews of all of the top crypto exchanges out there, so that you can find the right one for you.
 This review of Upbit consists of four parts: general info, fees, deposit methods and security.

 Upbit also has a mobile app.
 You can download the mobile app on both App Store and Google Play.
 Most traders do their crypto trading on desktop, but if you prefer to do it via mobile, that’s no problem with Upbit.

 Upbit is regularly among the top 10 exchanges every day in terms of trading volume.
 The liquidity is consequently fantastic here.
 At the day of first writing this review, the 24-hour volume was USD 160 million.
 On 29 November 2019), the trading volume had increased somewhat to USD 173 million.
 This placed Upbit on place no. 47 on the list of the exchanges in the world with the highest 24 hour trading volumes.
 On the date of last updating this review (23 March 2020, right in the middle of the crisis with COVID-19), the trading volume had improved somewhat again to USD 190.5 million.
 However, relative to the market in general, this only gave Upbit place no. 62 on the list.

 If you are a resident or citizen of the US, you can’t trade here.
 The reason so many exchanges exclude US-investors are the strict legal rules relating to marketing investments from US-investors.
 When doing so, the company marketing such investments must comply with numerous American rules regarding registration of marketing materials, various SEC-filings etc. You shouldn’t be too sad if you’re a US-investor though, there are many other venues that offer the type of trading this exchange does.
 Use our Exchange Finder to find out which alternatives you have.